neurodatascience/tractoflow_UKBB/README.md

 ```
 /lustre03/project/6008063/atrefo/sherbrooke/TF_RUN/logs/<chunk>/trace.txt
 ```
-To get a count of the successful tractoflow runs do this from within that directory:
+To get a count of the successful tractoflow runs do this from within the `logs` directory:

 `grep -w PFT_Tracking */trace.txt| wc -l`